Jessebrewer988/web-dev-resources/README.md

 ## Getting Started

 HTML, CSS, and JavaScript.
 These are the building blocks of the modern internet.
 You should learn these first.
-HTML (hyerptext markup language) generally describes the content that is displayed on the webpage - text, images, lists, paragrahs, headings, etc... all fall under HTML.
+HTML (hypertext markup language) generally describes the content that is displayed on the webpage - text, images, lists, paragrahs, headings, etc... all fall under HTML.
 CSS (cascading style sheets) are what makes websites look like they do - the colors, fonts, text shadows, and even animations are the responsilbity of CSS.
 JavaScript makes websites interactive.
 JS is a programming language (HTML and CSS are not